-Professor Mark Sealy is Principal Research Fellow Decolonising Photography and core member of UAL’s Photography and the Archive Research Centre (PARC).
-Founder and Executive Director of the photographic arts charity Autograph ABP, Mark was awarded the Outstanding Service to Photography Award by the Royal Photographic Society in 2019, and joined University of the Arts London in February 2020.
+Mark Sealy is Principal Research Fellow Decolonising Photography and core member of UAL’s Photography and the Archive Research Centre (PARC).
+Executive Director of the photographic arts charity Autograph ABP, Mark was awarded the Outstanding Service to Photography Award by the Royal Photographic Society in 2019, and joined University of the Arts London in February 2020.
 He is particularly interested in the relationship between photography and social change, identity politics, race and human rights.

 The Decolonising Lens brings together a range of guests from across the creative sectors to both discuss and challenge the Eurocentric, phallocentric and hetero-centric control of traditional academic and cultural canons.
 Presented by Mark, the series takes its name from his seminal work, Decolonising the Camera: Photography in Racial Time (2019).

 The first instalment of the webinar series was broadcast live in Summer 2020, and introduced a discussion of the decolonial as a concept and methodology through the lens of photography, media, history and curatorial practice.
 Mark was joined by award-winning author and journalist, Professor Gary Younge; writer, curator and educator, Professor Carol Tulloch; LCC’s Associate Dean of Research, Pratap Rughani; and Director of PARC, Brigitte Lardinois.